replicatedhq/replicated-docs/docs/enterprise/updating-app-manager.md

 ### Air Gap Environments

-For air gap installations, you first download the air gap bundle for the desired version of the app manager and push the images from the air gap bundle to a private image registry.
+For air gap installations, you first download the air gap bundle for the target version of the app manager and push the images from the air gap bundle to a private image registry.

 To update the app manager in an existing air gap cluster:

-1. Download the desired version of the app manager air gap bundle from [Github](https://github.com/replicatedhq/kots/releases) or from the customer download page provided by your vendor.
+1. Download the target version of the app manager air gap bundle from [Github](https://github.com/replicatedhq/kots/releases) or from the customer download page provided by your vendor.
 The air gap bundle is named `kotsadm.tar.gz`.

 1. Install or update the kots CLI to the _same_ version of the air gap bundle: